Gulab Jamun with Coconut (South African Style)

 Step 4: Shape the Gulab Jamuns

-Step 5: Prepare the Sugar Syrup
+Step 5: Make the Sugar Syrup

 Step 6: Fry the Gulab Jamuns

-Step 7: Soak in the Sugar Syrup
+Step 7: Soak in the Syrup

-Step 8: Coat with Coconut
+Step 8: Roll in Coconut

 Equipment